Three weeks of literary delights, online and in real life. See our top picks from the festival's packed programme.

 Our Sheffield culture calendar is now focused on promoting virtual events.
 Helping you continue to enjoy art and culture from Sheffield, at home.

 Utopia Theatre’s Creative Hub brings together over 40 African theatre professionals to offer free online workshops and masterclasses to people of African origin aged 16 and above.

 Andro and Eve have been creating joyful spaces for the LGBTQ+ community since 2016.
-This summer, they're launching an online programme, starting with a three-part drag king course.
+This October, they launched their first zine – on sale now.

 While Site Gallery's doors are closed, it remains open online.
 Introducting the gallery's new online programme: WEB/SITE.
 Join and take part in reading groups, live workshops for families and enjoy a selection of films from its City of Ideas programme.

 Bloc Projects is a not-for-profit, artist-led space, currently making space for artists and dialogue around art – both online and through outdoor commissions.

 The Lit Collective (TLC) Sheffield is a book club and online festival dedicated to centring and celebrating womxn writers of colour.
 Watch back the discussions from this year's festival.

 Fri.
 20 November 2020 — Wed.
 20 January 2021